ava-labs/avalanche-docs/learn/platform-overview/avalanche-consensus.md

 Avalanche is a general consensus engine.
 It doesn't matter what type of application is put on top of it.
 The protocol allows decoupling of the application layer from the consensus layer.
 If you're building a Dapp on Avalanche then you just need to define a few things, like how conflicts are defined and what is in a transaction.
 You don't need to worry about how nodes come to agreement.
 The consensus protocol is a black box that put something into it and it comes back as accepted or rejected.

 Avalanche can be used for all kinds of applications, not just P2P payment networks.
 On our primary subnet we have an instance of the EVM which is 100% backward compatible with existing Dapps and dev tooling.
-We removed Ethereum's consensus mechanism and plugged in Avalanche consensus to enab le lower block latency, and higher throughput.
+We removed Ethereum's consensus mechanism and plugged in Avalanche consensus to enable lower block latency, and higher throughput.

 Avalanche is very performant.
 It can process thousands of transactions per second with one to two second acceptance latency.
 It's decentralized and can support thousands of validators thanks to subsampling.

 ## Summary

 Avalanche consensus is a radical breakthrough in distributed systems.
 It represents as large of a leap forward as classical and Nakamoto consensus which came before it.
-Now that you have a much greater understanding of how it works please check out other [documentation](https://docs.avax.network) for building game-chaing Dapps and financial instruments on Avalanche.
+Now that you have a much greater understanding of how it works please check out other [documentation](https://docs.avax.network) for building game-changing Dapps and financial instruments on Avalanche.